MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-service-principal.md

 ### AMO and ADOMD

-When connecting with client applications and web apps, [AMO and ADOMD client libraries](/azure/analysis-services/analysis-services-data-providers) version 15.1.42.26 (June 2020) and higher installable packages from NuGet support service principals in connection strings using the following syntax: `app:AppID` and password or `cert:thumbprint`.
+When connecting with client applications and web apps, you can use [AMO and ADOMD client libraries](/azure/analysis-services/analysis-services-data-providers) version 15.1.42.26 (June 2020) and higher installable packages from NuGet to support service principals in connection strings by using the following syntax: `app:AppID` and password or `cert:thumbprint`.

 In the following example, `appID` and a `password` are used to perform a model database refresh operation: